jLantxa/backup/README.md

 `mapache` is inspired in its design by other similar tools like `git` and [`restic`](https://restic.net/).
 It implements a content-addressable repository to store and retrieve binary objects and `content-defined chunking` to de-duplicate the contents of files.
 It uses the v2020 FastCDC algorithm for chunking and deduplication.
 Each 'backup' is saved as a `Snapshot`. `Snapshots` are independent of each other and they describe the status of your filesystem when you did the backup (files, directories and their metadata).
 Although the `snapshots` are independent, every new `snapshot` only appends the new information that was different from the already existing `snapshots`.

-To provide data protection, all data stored in the repository are encrypted and authenticated using 256-bit AES-GCM, with Argon2 for key derivation.
+To provide data protection, all data stored in the repository are encrypted and authenticated using 256-bit AES-GCM-SIV, with Argon2 for key derivation.

 ### Guiding Principles